TeachingMaterial/ELEE1119_Exercises/src/SystemsStats/SystemsStats.md

 ## A more meaningful script

-Scripting is useful for automating process and system admin for example, getting lots of information from all over the OS using one script.
+Scripting is useful for automating process and system admin.
+For example, getting lots of information from all over the OS using one script.

 ```sh
 $ cat /etc/hostname